MIkeCall1986/smartcut/README.md

 ## Version History

+### 1.3.2
+* Fix memory usage issues for good with better handling of large GoPs
+* Fix an issue with certain types of h264 streams

 ### 1.3.1
 * Fix a critical issue in h265 smartcutting that caused a lot of memory usage when cutting specific types of h265 streams
 * Better h265 gop detection